Imagine objectively selecting companies to receive government support, without the bureaucrats or consultants?

 Here in New Zealand, our local market is small so exports are critical to our economic success as a nation.

 As a result, our government is keen to encourage exporting businesses to develop and grow.
-The more of these types of businesses we have, and the more successful they are internationally, the more money we have to invest in the public services we all want (in order, based on current government spending: hospitals, schools, social security, law and order, transport and communications infrastructure, defence, etc).
+The theory is that more of these types of businesses we have, and the more successful they are internationally, the more money we will have to invest in the public services we all want (in order, based on current government spending: hospitals, schools, social security, law and order, transport and communications infrastructure, defence, etc).1

 In practical terms this encouragement has come in many different forms, including subsidies for early-stage investors, incubator and accelerator programmes, co-investment funds, research and development tax credits and a long and growing list of direct grants to encourage companies to undertake product and market development.
 These interventions ask complex questions of public servants, not the least being: how to pick which companies are deserving of taxpayer support?

 Actually, government agencies are damned if they do and damned if they don’t: either they try to pick winners, exposing their own biases; or they don’t try to pick winners, and instead provide general support to everybody, with the attendant risk that they waste public money on failed ventures.